Wetumpka, Alabama: Progress

 The first paved road linking Wetumpka with Montgomery was completed in 1924.
 Montgomery continued to grow during the two World Wars because of military spending in the region and the growth of the state government.
 By the 1950s, the ubiquity of the automobile allowed Wetumpka's residents to commute daily to Montgomery for work.

 "Cat Ladies"

-Two women were arrested and charged for feeding cats, which is not a crime in Wetumpka.
+In 2022, two women were arrested and charged for feeding feral cats, which is not a crime in Wetumpka.
 City Judge Jeff Courtney sentenced Beverly Roberts, 85, and Mary Alston, 61, each to two years of unsupervised probation and 10 days in jail.
 The jail sentence was suspended.
 They were also ordered to each pay $100 in fines, plus court costs.
-Some have thought the arrests and sentencing were overzealous.
+After sentencing the women appealed to the Elmore County Circuit Court, at which point the city decided to no longer pursuing criminal charges.